Wagner Special Lecture

 Chaired by Sun Joo Kim, Harvard-Yenching Professor of Korean History; Director, Korea Institute

 Using an unusual case of a democratic and militant shipbuilding union in 1960s South Korea as a window on society, this talk explores the politics and ethos of the first decade of Park Chung Hee’s rule.
 What made it possible for workers at the Korea Shipbuilding and Engineering Corporation (KSEC) in Pusan to build a powerful trade union under authoritarian rule?
 Pronounced public support for the union in the region, dense links between the unionists and local progressives, and the surprisingly optimistic and positive expectations of the military government that shipyard workers exhibited in this period all call our attention to the fluid terrain of South Korean politics before the advent of the full-blown authoritarianism of the 1970s.
-During the 1960s elements of both elites and non-elites engaged themselves in an energetic search for the best answers to major postcolonial questions of democracy, development, and modernizatin.
-By looking at a case of active negotiations between state actors, progressives, and workers during the first decade of Park’s rule, in Pusan, away from the national center of Seoul, this talk explores the possibilities of bottom-up consent and alternative imaginings of South Korean development and democratization that have largely been forgotten.
+During the 1960s elements of both elites and non-elites engaged themselves in an energetic search for the best answers to major postcolonial questions of democracy, development, and modernization.
+By looking at a case of active negotiations between state actors, progressives, and workers during the first decade of Park’s rule in Pusan, away from the national center of Seoul, this talk explores the possibilities of bottom-up consent and alternative imaginings of South Korean development and democratization that have largely been forgotten.

 Supported by the Edward Willett Wagner Memorial Fund at the Korea Institute, Harvard University